-- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan - is a young carer - is showing signs of being drawn in to antisocial or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child
+- is disabled or has certain health conditions and has specific needs - has special educational needs (whether or not they have a statutory education, health and care plan) - Has a mental health need - is a young carer - is showing signs of being drawn in to antisocial or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or sexual or criminal exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - Is absent on repeated occasions - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child - Is at risk of 'honour-based abuse such as Female Genital Mutilation (FGM) or forced marriage - Is a privately fostered child - Is persistently absent from education, including persistent absences for part of the school day

-Knowing what to look out for is vital to the early identification of abuse and neglect.
+Knowing what to look out for is vital to the early identification of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation.
 If staff are unsure, they should always speak to the DSL (or deputy).
 If in exceptional circumstances the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from children's social care.
 In these circumstances, any action taken should be shared with the DSL as soon as is practically possible.